-1. Project title: \\\\\
+1. Project title:

+Contact person and phone number:

+Project location:

-Contact person and phone number: Project location: Project sponsor's name and address: General plan designation: 7.
-Zoning: Description of project: (Describe the whole action involved, including but not limited to late Description of project: (Describe the whole action involved, including but not limited to late phases of the project, and any secondary, support, or off-site features necessary for its implementation.
-Attach additional sheets if necessary.) phases of the project, and any secondary, support, or off-site features necessary for its phases of the project, and any secondary, support, or off-site features necessary for its phases of the project, and any secondary, support, or off-site features necessary for its implementation.
+Project sponsor's name and address:

+General plan designation: 7.
+Zoning:

+Description of project: (Describe the whole action involved, including but not limited to lat phases of the project, and any secondary, support, or off-site features necessary for its implementation.
 Attach additional sheets if necessary.)

+Surrounding land uses and setting: Briefly describe the project's surroundings:

+Other public agencies whose approval is required (e.g., permits, financing approval, or participation agreement.)